- Oops!Something went wrong.Please try again later.

 ("Est" = FCF growth rate estimated by Simply Wall St)

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is NZ$7.2b.
-To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Compared to the current share price of NZ$4.8, the company appears slightly overvalued at the time of writing.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is NZ$13b.
+The last step is to then divide the equity value by the number of shares outstanding.
+Relative to the current share price of NZ$5.0, the company appears quite good value at a 31% discount to where the stock price trades currently.
 The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.

 Other High Quality Alternatives: Do you like a good all-rounder?
 Explore our interactive list of high quality stocks to get an idea of what else is out there you may be missing!